Tre Swilling: New York Jets

 Swilling was signed by the New York Jets on August 2, 2024.
 He was waived on August 27, and re-signed to the practice squad.
-Swilling signed a reserve/future contract with New York on January 6, 2025.
+He was active for one game, playing in the Jets' final game of the regular season, a 30-20 win over the Miami Dolphins in which he played on special teams.
+Following the season, Swilling signed a reserve/future contract with New York on January 6, 2025.
 On June 12, Swilling was waived by the Jets.

 Carolina Panthers

 On July 23, 2025, Swilling signed with the Carolina Panthers.
 He was waived on August 25.

 Personal life

 Swilling is the son of College Football Hall of Fame linebacker, Pat Swilling.